Skip to Content

 It gradually gets better day by day.

-No, c-sections are not easy.
+No, c-sections are NOT easy.

 Yes, it will be completely worth it and it’s nothing you can’t handle.
 Just be patient!